cloudera-labs/hms-mirror/logs_reports.md

 The locations are displayed at the bottom on the application window when it's complete.

+### SQL Execution Output

+A SQL script of all the actions taken will be written to the local output directory.

 ## Logs

 There is a running log of the process in `$HOME/.hms-mirror/logs/hms-mirror.log`.
 Review this for details or issues of the running process.